mdepx/mdepx/README.md

 # Introduction

-Osfive is an operating system for embedded applications.
+Mdepx is an operating system for embedded applications.

 ## Key features
 - Real-time